Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_secondchance_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Sharing is Caring
-When a player kills another, their inventory is swapped with thier victim's.
+When a player kills another, their inventory is swapped with their victim's.
 \
 \
 **ConVars**